byronpc/minigun/README.md

 # minigun

-minigun is a round-robin load balancer built on top of [revolver](https://github.com/odo/revolver) with additional features such as dynamic pooling
+minigun is a round-robin load balancer built on top of [revolver](https://github.com/odo/revolver) with additional features such as built-in pool and dynamic pooling

 ## configuration